drew-abbo/mcfunc_compiler/dev/spec.md

 is the escape character).

 You can only write files into the namespace directory of your data pack.
-You can't use exact file paths or make use of the `..`/`.` directories at all.
+You can't use exact file paths or make use of `..`.

 This means that none of the following file write operations are allowed: